 - Lack of Human Interaction- we are unable to have face to face time with consumers when they purchase online which can sometimes lead to a customer’s uncertainty of the product.
 Make sure to have options available for customers to reach out and ask questions.
 Make you contact information clear and consider the option of live chatting with a company representative.

 - Product Testing- When we purchase online we can’t see or feel what we are purchasing.
 In essence, we don’t really know what we’re going to get which can make a customer hesitate.
 One way we can combat this con is to give incentives for consumer feedback and post this information where it is readily available.
 Also, consider a refund option so the consumer feels they are purchasing from a trusted online business.

 - Credit Card Fraud & Security Issues- unfortunately if you offer the e-commerce ability, you will probably encounter fraud and security breach at least once.
 The good news is, there are several security measures in place through banks, credit cards, marketing software and more.
 Want more information on detecting fraudulent activity?
 Check out our article, Detect and Protect against Affiliate Marketing Fraud.

 With the ability to purchase online, we must consider the differences of our audiences from an in-store customer to an e-commerce customer.
 Things like e-coupons, e-mail blasts and newsletters, and different types of cross promotion can benefit both types of customers.
 Sometimes the customers are both an in-store shopper and an e-commerce shopper.
 Don’t forget to include options in your marketing strategy that target both.

 Interested in integrating e-commerce into your marketing campaigns?
-Check out our intelligence software here, which allows you to easily integrate with your shopping cart to provide real-time sales performance reporting to you and your affiliates.
+Check out our marketing intelligence software here, which allows you to easily integrate with your shopping cart to provide real-time sales performance reporting to you and your affiliates.